luislorenzini/AIC_neuroimaging_tutorial/README.md

 fsleyes func/sub-OAS30015_ses-d2004_task-rest_run-01_bold.nii.gz &
 ```

 The `&` at the end of the command, allow us to keep working on the command line while having a graphical application (such as fsleyes) opened.
+Nice option for fMRI in fsleyes are the movie option and the timeseries option (-> view -> timeseries).
+Check them out!

 ### EPI Distortion Correction